Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 VPC resources.
 Assign the policy to a cross-account IAM role.
 Ask the security administrator to assume the role from their account.
 - [x] Create an IAM policy in each developer account that has read-only access related to VPC resources.
 Assign the policy to a cross-account IAM role.
 Ask the security administrator to assume the role from their account.

 ### A company migrated an I/O intensive application to an Amazon EC2 general purpose instance.
-The EC2 instance has a single General Purpose SSD Amazon Elastic Block Store (Amazon EBS) volume attached.Application users report that certain actions that require intensive reading and writing to the disk are taking much longer than normal or are failing completely.
+The EC2 instance has a single General Purpose SSD Amazon Elastic Block Store (Amazon EBS) volume attached.
+Application users report that certain actions that require intensive reading and writing to the disk are taking much longer than normal or are failing completely.
 After reviewing the performance metrics of the EBS volume, a SysOps administrator notices that the VolumeQueueLength metric is consistently high during the same times in which the users are reporting issues.
 The SysOps administrator needs to resolve this problem to restore full performance to the application.
 Which action will meet these requirements?

 - [ ] Modify the instance type to be storage optimized.
 - [ ] Modify the volume properties by deselecting Auto-Enable Volume 10.